Public Health Schools and MPH Programs in West Virginia

 Public Health Schools and Highlights in West Virginia

-The state of West Virginia currently has three universities offering Council on Education for Public Health (CEPH)-accredited MPH programs.
+The state of West Virginia currently has two universities offering Council on Education for Public Health (CEPH)-accredited MPH programs.
 Those schools and programs are listed below.

 Online MPH Programs in West Virginia